 You’re probably asking, “Pat, if you don’t think 5G patent counting is the best metric, what is”?
 For patents, I prefer a more sophisticated measurement, one tries to demonstrate the value of a patent.

-For example, the IEEE Spectrum created a “Patent Power Index,” which took into account growth, impact, generality and originality of communication patents.
+For example, the IEEE Spectrum created a “Patent Power Index,” which took into account growth, impact, generality, and originality of communication patents.
 You can find the IEEE Spectrum methodology here.
 As you can see, the rankings are quite different from pure number counting methodologies.
-Qualcomm is #1 by a wide margin and Huawei plummets to #9.
+Qualcomm is #1 by a wide margin and Huawei Technologies plummets to #9.

 To rule out any potential cognitive bias, I researched to see if any other rankings reflected this.
 And there were.
 According to IPWatchdog, in a recent webcast (slides here), while many companies cluster in their patent portfolio size or number of patents, Qualcomm leads the pack in value and impact.
 Note how close the number of patents are between Qualcomm, Huawei, Intel (now Apple), and Samsung are, but when it comes to value, Qualcomm is considerably higher than the next competitor.

-At a minimum, I hope I have made my case that the number of patents companies claim doesn’t necessary reflect the value or impact of these patents.
+At a minimum, I hope I have made my case that the number of patents companies claim doesn’t necessarily reflect the value or impact of these patents.
 This is important for more than intellectual honesty and fact-checking pundits.
 Some companies, unfortunately, are trying to demonstrate their contribution to the 5G standard based on the number of patents, not the value or impact of those patents, and that’s a mistake.
-This is especially true when the standards organization ETSI does not have a review process to control patents declared as standard essential, making it easy for some companies to game the system with over declaration.
+This is especially true when the standards organization ETSI does not have a review process to control patents declared as standard-essential, making it easy for some companies to game the system with over declaration.

 - Who Is ‘Really’ Leading In Mobile 5G, Part 1: Tech Innovations And Standards